 Dogma has always been a curious phenomenon to me.
 In the horse world, people often get dogmatic, from the “best” way to feed a horse, to the “proper” way to ride, shoe, groom, etc., etc. Dogma is usually expressed in terms of things that someone should always – or never – do, and it’s often at odds with what’s known, often dramatically so.

 We try to avoid risk in just about everything, and not only in the horse world, of course.
 Risk avoidance is why riding helmets are a great idea, as are the projective jackets used in the eventing world.
-Riding horses represents a risk, and we do things to try to mitigate that risk.
-Of course, if horse riding were uniformly fatal – like jumping parachuteless from up in the clouds – my guess is that very few people would do it.
+Riding horses represents a risk, and horse people do things to try to mitigate that risk.
+If horse riding were uniformly fatal – like jumping parachuteless from up in the clouds – my guess is that very few people would do it – and certainly not for long.
 But for people that love riding horses, the risk is worth the many benefits (emotional, physical, etc.).

-Which brings me to the two of the three subjects of this article: bute and dex.
-Bute (short for phenylbutazone), is arguably the most commonly prescribed non-steroidal anti-inflammatory and pain relieving drug (NSAID) in the horse world, at least in the United States, and dex (the nickname for dexamethasone, a commonly used steroidal anti-inflammatory drug) is one of the most commonly used pharmaceutical agents used to treat inflammation, including that caused by allergies.
-It would be pretty hard to practice effective horse medicine without NSAIDs and corticosteroid medications such as dex.
+In some ways, medicine is all about risks and benefits – which brings me to bute and dex.
+Bute (short for phenylbutazone), is arguably the most commonly prescribed non-steroidal anti-inflammatory and pain relieving drug (NSAID) in the horse world, at least in the United States, and dex (the nickname for dexamethasone, a commonly used steroidal anti-inflammatory drug) is one of the most commonly used pharmaceutical agents used to treat inflammation, including, but certainly not limited to, the inflammation caused by allergies.
+It would be pretty hard to practice effective horse medicine without NSAIDs like bute and corticosteroid medications such as dex.
 Nevertheless, not a week goes by when I don’t hear dogmatic statements about two pharmaceuticals:

 - “Don’t use bute.
 You’ll destroy the horse’s stomach.
 Or his kidneys.
 Or both.”